Olympic delay could send Samurai Japan back to drawing board | The Japan Times

 The decision, unprecedented in times of peace, will have ramifications that will stretch out across the sports world, and baseball won’t be excluded.

 “It can’t be helped,” Hiroshima Carp outfielder Seiya Suzuki was quoted as saying by Sports Nippon on Wednesday.
 “The Olympics is special and it was going to be held in Tokyo.
-I don’t know when exactly it will happen, but I’ll just be 26, so still young.
+I don’t know when exactly it will happen, but I’m just 26, so I’m still young.
 But one year is big.
 I don’t know what will happen if I get hurt this season.”

 Nearly every step the Samurai Japan apparatus has taken since the 2017 World Baseball Classic has been with an eye on the Olympics.
 That’s including hiring Atsunori Inaba to manage the team with a mandate to win a gold medal, which would be Japan’s first in Olympic baseball.